Growing up disabled with a single mom

-A while back (pre-pandemic), I wrote about what it was like to grow up as a disabled girl with a single dad.
-Now, I’ve decided I should talk about my mom, since she’s the one who raised me most of the time and is the one who, you know, gave birth to me.
+A while back (well before the Covid-19 pandemic), I wrote about what it was like to grow up as a disabled girl with a single dad.
+Now, I’ve decided I should write about growing up disabled with a single mom, since my mom is the one who raised me most of the time and is the one who, you know, gave birth to me.

 Thanks to ultrasound technology, everyone knew that I was going to be disabled before I was born.
 That meant that my mom had some time to prepare, but she still didn’t know exactly how I was going to turn out.
 Shortly after my arrival, I was sent to the NICU.
 She laughs at how when she wanted to see me, she, still recovering, limped and crawled her way down from another floor, not knowing she could’ve paged a nurse for a wheelchair.
 Now, she’s a pro when it comes to hospitals.